C.J. Abrams Player Props: Nationals vs. Twins

 The Washington Nationals and C.J.
-Abrams, who went 0-for-4 last time in action, take on Tyler Mahle and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+Abrams, who went 1-for-3 with a double last time in action, take on Pablo Lopez and the Minnesota Twins at Target Field, Saturday at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Orioles.
+In his most recent game, he went 1-for-3 with a double against the Twins.

 C.J.
 Abrams Game Info & Props vs. the Twins